 What’s the best way to reduce the pain in paying taxes?
 By taking credit where credit is due.

 In this case, we mean applying and qualifying for the many federal tax credits that are designed to provide financial relief for particular circumstances—whether you’re trying to save money, go to school, get health coverage, pay for a caretaker or even adopt a child.
-To find out what’s out there, what’s involved and how you can benefit, read on.
-(Official IRS links for each credit are provided so you can get details about each one, with respect to eligibility requirements, application specifics and other key information.)

 The beauty of a tax credit is that it reduces your actual tax bill dollar for dollar, unlike a deduction, which reduces your income and lowers your tax bill only by the tax rate you would have paid on that amount.
 Moreover, some tax credits are “refundable” to a certain extent, which means the government will actually pay you if the amount of the credit exceeds your tax bill.